-Certifying degree of disability before applying for your badge
+Certifying degree of disability before applying for your parking badge

-This can be submitted in the public registry (registro public) of any town hall and the papers will be sent to the Junta de Andalucía department’s office in the capital of each province (depending on where you live) or they can be submitted in person to the office that coordinates the applications in the capital of each province.
-These are called evaluation centres or officially, “Centro de Valoración y Orientación”.
-By clicking on this link and scrolling down a little, you will be able to see the address and contact details for the office in the province in Andalucía where you live.
+This can be submitted in the public registry (registro público) of your local town hall and the papers will be sent to the regional government’s office in the capital of each province (depending on where you live) or they can be submitted in person to the office that coordinates the applications in the capital of each province.
+These are called evaluation centres or officially, “Centro de Valoración”.

-The applicant will then be contacted to attend an assessment at the relevant centre in their own provincial capital.
+The applicant will then be contacted to attend an assessment at the relevant “Centro de Valoracion” centre in their own provincial capital.
 The whole process can take up to six months.

 Applying for a disabled parking badge

 Once the degree of incapacity has been certified, the application for a disabled parking badge can be submitted.
 This process may also take a further six months.

 For Andalucía, full information (in Spanish) is available by clicking here.
 And the form to be filled in by clicking here.
 For more information in Andalucía, contact your provincial centre or call the 24 hour Junta de Andalucía information line for disabilities: (0034) 900555564 (Spanish).

 Fo the Canary Islands, full information on the process (in Spanish) is on this link including a “solicitud” link to download and print out the form .
 There is also an information line (in Spanish) available (0034) 928219030 (press option 5: “políticas sociales” (social policies)).
 This line is open 08:00 to 20:00 Monday to Friday.
 Or contact the provincial centre.